soleng2018/hol/README.md

 * Fresh install of a Ubuntu based system
 * WiFi or Wired Internet Connection
 * A NSB ( Atleast One Switch and One AP )
+* Server should have at least 2 ports if using WiFi as WAN else 3 ports are needed

 ### Install git and openssh-server and checkout the scripts
 ```